robert-b-clarke/font-awesome-3-to-4/README.md

 ## Introduction

-A simple utility designed to help you upgrade from font awesome 3.2 to 4.0 as per the [official instructions](https://github.com/FortAwesome/Font-Awesome/wiki/Upgrading-from-3.2.1-to-4).
+A simple utility designed to automate the process of upgrading your HTML files or templates from font awesome 3.2 to 4.0.
+Modifies class names and class structure as per the [official instructions](https://github.com/FortAwesome/Font-Awesome/wiki/Upgrading-from-3.2.1-to-4).

 ## Installation and Dependencies